Night of Too Many Stars has been postponed.

 This star-studded, celebrity filled, rousingly fun – and seriously impactful – comedy benefit raises funds for autism programs across the country.
 It drives our work of exploring what’s NEXT for individuals with autism and their families.

-The 2020 show, hosted by Jon Stewart, will be performed live on April 18th at the Hulu Theater at Madison Square Garden in NYC.
+The show, hosted by Jon Stewart, will be performed live.
 Presented by HBO in partnership with NEXT for AUTISM.

 Join Us.
 There can never be TOO MANY STARS!